aheil/hhn-devops/labs/02_container/docker.md

     7. Both, the parameters for the source file as well as the repository URL can be changed in the 'docker-compose.yml'.
 The change will take effect after the next start of the container without the need or rebuilding the image.
     8. All errors occurring can be viewed in the container`s log.
     9. If coding conventions specified by the *Google Java Style Guide* are not met, the output can be viewed in the container log as well.

+## Additional Resources
+To learn about how to pass arguments to images and containers, read the following article: https://vsupalov.com/docker-arg-env-variable-guide/.

 ---
 v1.0.0